 Additionally, the very first cell in each column needs to contain a header to indicate what variety of data is listed beneath: EmailAddress, FirstName, LastName, PhoneNumber, FavoriteColor, etc. One column must contain email addresses but all other types of data are optional.

 If you leave a cell completely blank, all other cells in that row will be shifted over by one space.
-This is why it is crucial to comma delimit every single field, even those with no content.
-Again, this is the default setting in most applications so you will not likely have to do this yourself.

 Should you need to include commas in the actual data for a particular field, simply enclose the entire contents of the cell in double quotes.
 This will prevent our system from using any commas contained within the quotes as delimiters, which would separate your data into multiple fields.
 Below are examples of content you can add to a single cell and how our system handles it after an upload.

 Recognized as an empty field: , (in background for automatically comma-delimited files)

 Recognized as 1 single field: Brown Blue Orange

 Recognized as 3 distinct fields: Brown, Blue, Orange